hbc/NGS_Data_Analysis_Course/lessons/08_automating_workflow.md

 ### From Sequence reads to Count matrix

-That's a lot of work, yes?
-And you still have five more FASTQ files to go...
+That's a lot of work, and you still have five more FASTQ files to go...

-- You could try running this workflow on each FASTQ file andthen try and combine it all in the end.
+- You could try running this workflow on each FASTQ file and then try and combine it all in the end.
 What would you have to do change in order to get this workflow to work?
 - Remembering what commands *and* what parameters to type can be pretty daunting.
 What can you do to help yourself out in this regard?
+- How do you make sure that you are running every single file with the exact same parametrs, software versions?
+- How do you keep track of all the versions and methods? (lab notebook)
 - If you were to automate this process, what additional bits of information might you need?